-Your Company persisted and continued to endeavor for Consistency, during the year under review, your Company has recorded excellent performance by achieving Turnover of Rs.
-26,661/-lakh, increased by 10.90% as compared to the previous year, while Net Profit of Rs.
-2,465/-lakh, strengthened by 25.45% as compared to the previous year and exports increased in quantity by 197% as compared to the previous year.
-The Board of Directors Recommended 10% dividend to Equity Shareholders.
-This result is driven by our consistent efforts, continuous technological advancements, quality product and huge base of satisfied customers.
-We are constantly looking for growth opportunities in the manner most beneficial to all the Stakeholders.
+Despite a challenging times, during the financial year 2021-22, your Company has recorded excellent performance by achieving Turnover of Rs.
+41,825/- lakh, increased by 56.87% as compared to the previous year, while Net Profit stood at Rs.
+2,505/- lakh, strengthened by 1.62% increase as compared to the previous year.
+I am glad to announce that during the previous year, your Company has recorded the Highest ever production of 1,02,752 MT.
+The Board of Directors has recommended 10% dividend to Equity Shareholders.